lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Laboratory

 - Experiments can alter conditions (seems to usually be an "when X then Y" type of arrangement
-- Machine in laboratory needs boiler room energy.
-See [the laboratory elements clue](./laboratory-elements-puzzle.md) for at least one hint towards operation of that machine.

 ### Freezer